USNavalResearchLaboratory/turboWAVE/docs/ref-input.rst

 Numerical Grid
 --------------

+TurboWAVE uses only structured grids, at present.
+Some of the effect of unstructured grids can be obtained by using :ref:`grid warps <warps>`.

 .. py:function:: new grid { directives }

 	There must be exactly one grid block, which defines the numerical grid for all modules.